Student Support PK-12

 - A Lower School Learning Specialist who works with individuals and small groups of students with reading challenges, as well as with parents in support of their children.

-- A Middle and Upper School Learning Specialist who works individually with students on accommodation plans for documented learning disabilities and with students needing additional study skill supports.
+- A Middle and Upper School Learning Specialist who works with individual students with learning differences, as well as with parents in support of their children.

 - Middle and Upper School Counselors who provide students with individual social and emotional counseling (including crisis support), parent consultation and education, as well as academic guidance.